roberts-pumpurs/asteroid-wasm/README.md

 | Container | Service | Host Port | Docker Port |
 | --------- | ------- | --------- | ----------- |
 | dev-react | react   | 3001      | 3000        |

+## Note

+For the school project I ahd toa dd a lot of useless other packages and functionality, like a backend, a graph database, simple data storing, etc.

+All of that has been removed for this static site version.
+But if you wish to check that out as well -- [here's the bloated version](https://github.com/roberts-ivanovs/asteroid-wasm/tree/v1).